LoginRadius/docs/content/references/sdk/dotnet-sdk/index.md

 #### MFA Validate Access Token (GET)

-Validates an access token and start the Multi Factor Authentication (2FA) process.
+Validates an access token and starts the Multi Factor Authentication (2FA) process.
 If 2FA is set to optional and the consumer has no second factor authenticators active, the consumer's profile information will be returned instead.

 ```csharp
 var accessToken = "<Access Token>"; //Required